 TGbe editor: Add the following paragraph at the end of subclause 35.3.1 (General) as follows [1]:

-An EHT non-AP STA shall be part of a non-AP MLD, and an EHT AP STA shall part of an AP MLD.
-An EHT non-AP STA and its affiliated non-AP MLD and an EHT AP STA and its affiliated AP MLD shall defined in subclause 35.3 (Multi-link operation).
+An EHT non-AP STA shall support being part of a non-AP MLD, and an EHT AP STA shall support being part of an AP MLD.
+An EHT non-AP STA and its affiliated non-AP MLD and an EHT AP STA and its affiliated AP MLD shall support operation as defined in subclause 35.3 (Multi-link operation).

 TGbe editor: Modify the following subclause 35.3.12.2 (Simultaneous transmit and receive (STR) operation) as follows: [4] [5]